microsoft/vscode-dev-containers/README.md

 **IMPORTANT NOTE: We've migrated most of the contents of this repo to the [devcontainers org](https://github.com/devcontainers), as part of the work on the [open dev container specification](https://containers.dev).**

 - **Features managed by the dev container spec maintainers are now in [devcontainers/features](https://github.com/devcontainers/features).**
-- **Templates/definitions managed by the dev container spec maintainers are now in [devcontainers/templates](https://github.com/devcontainers/templates).**
+- **Definitions/Templates managed by the dev container spec maintainers are now in [devcontainers/templates](https://github.com/devcontainers/templates).**
 - **`mcr.microsoft.com/devcontainers` and `mcr.microsoft.com/vscode/devcontainers` images are now published from [devcontainers/images](https://github.com/devcontainers/images).**

+**For new Templates/Features, you can now self-publish in-tool by following the steps one of the quick start repositories: [Templates quick start](https://github.com/devcontainers/features), [Features quick start](https://github.com/devcontainers/features).**

 **As a result, this repository only used for community definitions that have not been migrated elsewhere by their owners.
-For new community templates or definitions, you can now publish and manage these without needing to PR into this repository!**
+If you are a community owner and want us to remove an existing definition here, feel free to submit a PR to do so!**

 **For more details, you can review the [announcement issue](https://github.com/microsoft/vscode-dev-containers/issues/1589).**